Sit Investment Associates Inc. Grows Holdings in Constellation Brands, Inc. (NYSE:STZ)

-Sit Investment Associates Inc. increased its position in shares of Constellation Brands, Inc. (NYSE:STZ) by 6.6% during the 3rd quarter, HoldingsChannel.com reports.
-The institutional investor owned 41,918 shares of the company’s stock after purchasing an additional 2,580 shares during the period.
-Sit Investment Associates Inc.’s holdings in Constellation Brands were worth $8,832,000 as of its most recent SEC filing.
+Sit Investment Associates Inc. grew its holdings in Constellation Brands, Inc. (NYSE:STZ) by 6.6% during the third quarter, HoldingsChannel.com reports.
+The firm owned 41,918 shares of the company’s stock after acquiring an additional 2,580 shares during the quarter.
+Sit Investment Associates Inc.’s holdings in Constellation Brands were worth $8,832,000 at the end of the most recent quarter.

-Other hedge funds also recently modified their holdings of the company.
-Annapolis Financial Services LLC bought a new stake in Constellation Brands during the third quarter valued at about $32,000.
-Itau Unibanco Holding S.A. acquired a new stake in shares of Constellation Brands during the second quarter worth about $33,000.
-Capital Directions Investment Advisors LLC acquired a new stake in shares of Constellation Brands during the second quarter worth about $40,000.
-Cedar Wealth Management LLC acquired a new stake in shares of Constellation Brands during the third quarter worth about $45,000.
-Finally, TCTC Holdings LLC purchased a new position in Constellation Brands during the third quarter valued at approximately $51,000.
-69.16% of the stock is currently owned by institutional investors.
+Several other institutional investors have also recently made changes to their positions in the company.
+Seeyond boosted its holdings in Constellation Brands by 0.4% in the second quarter.
+Seeyond now owns 11,637 shares of the company’s stock worth $2,721,000 after acquiring an additional 52 shares in the last quarter.
+Boston Private Wealth LLC increased its position in shares of Constellation Brands by 1.8% in the third quarter.
+Boston Private Wealth LLC now owns 3,055 shares of the company’s stock valued at $643,000 after buying an additional 53 shares in the last quarter.
+X Square Capital LLC increased its position in shares of Constellation Brands by 3.6% in the second quarter.
+X Square Capital LLC now owns 1,583 shares of the company’s stock valued at $370,000 after buying an additional 55 shares in the last quarter.
+NEXT Financial Group Inc increased its position in shares of Constellation Brands by 5.2% during the third quarter.
+NEXT Financial Group Inc now owns 1,149 shares of the company’s stock worth $242,000 after purchasing an additional 57 shares in the last quarter.
+Finally, Csenge Advisory Group increased its position in shares of Constellation Brands by 3.7% during the third quarter.
+Csenge Advisory Group now owns 1,643 shares of the company’s stock worth $351,000 after purchasing an additional 58 shares in the last quarter.
+Hedge funds and other institutional investors own 69.16% of the company’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, February 23rd.
-Stockholders of record on Wednesday, February 9th will be given a dividend of $0.76 per share.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, February 23rd.
+Investors of record on Wednesday, February 9th will be paid a $0.76 dividend.
+This represents a $3.04 annualized dividend and a dividend yield of 1.27%.
 The ex-dividend date is Tuesday, February 8th.
-This represents a $3.04 dividend on an annualized basis and a dividend yield of 1.27%.
-Constellation Brands’s dividend payout ratio is -310.00%.
+Constellation Brands’s payout ratio is presently -310.00%.

-A number of analysts have recently commented on the company.
-Argus boosted their price objective on Constellation Brands from $272.00 to $290.00 and gave the company a “buy” rating in a research report on Friday, January 7th.
-Wells Fargo & Company boosted their price objective on Constellation Brands from $265.00 to $300.00 and gave the stock an “overweight” rating in a research note on Tuesday, January 4th.
-Truist Financial decreased their price target on Constellation Brands from $240.00 to $213.00 and set a “hold” rating on the stock in a research note on Monday, October 4th.
-Jefferies Financial Group boosted their price objective on Constellation Brands from $305.00 to $316.00 in a report on Monday, January 3rd.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on Constellation Brands from $238.00 to $240.00 and gave the stock a “hold” rating in a report on Monday, January 3rd.
+A number of research firms have weighed in on STZ.
+TheStreet raised Constellation Brands from a “c+” rating to a “b-” rating in a research note on Monday, December 6th.
+Morgan Stanley boosted their price objective on Constellation Brands from $254.00 to $303.00 and gave the company an “overweight” rating in a report on Monday, January 3rd.
+Wells Fargo & Company upped their price target on Constellation Brands from $265.00 to $300.00 and gave the stock an “overweight” rating in a report on Tuesday, January 4th.
+Jefferies Financial Group increased their price objective on Constellation Brands from $305.00 to $316.00 in a report on Monday, January 3rd.
+Finally, Citigroup dropped their price objective on Constellation Brands from $257.00 to $239.00 and set a “neutral” rating on the stock in a report on Thursday, October 7th.
 Six research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of $272.68.

 Constellation Brands, Inc engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.